If you are familiar with the concept of customer segmentation, next step would be to see some successful implementations.

 • Average Donation: There are generous ones and there are munificents.
 You can ask more from the ones who have contributed more in the past.
 Since while you shouldn’t ask too much but you should not ask for too little as well.

 • Yearly shift of donation: Remember our telecom example for customer segmentation.
 Similar trend of active and dormant states applies for NGOs as well.
 A track of every particular donor’s donation of each year should be kept.
 That way it can be understood where that donor is headed to.

-• Relationship with the organization: How affiliated is the donor with the organization.
+• Relationship with the organisation: How affiliated is the donor with the organisation.
 Are they also a member, former staff or just a donor.
 Depending on their rank and affiliation your communication strategy should differ.

 • Communication channel: There will be people which will become donors just by seeing an internet ad.
 However, there will also be the ones that would require face-to-face contact.
 Combining with other segment it can be decided whether a prospective-donor worth the energy and resources.